Glossary: learn the definitions of the keywords used in this site

 Chest x-ray: a test used to photograph the chest area, including the lungs, heart, blood vessels and bones of the spine.
 In heart failure, a chest x-ray is used to identify signs of congestion, infection or fluid accumulation.

-Cholesterol: a waxy substance that is important for many functions in the body and is present in many foods.
+Cholesterol: a “fatty” substance that is important for many functions in the body and is present in many foods.
 There are several types of cholesterol.
-Too much low-density cholesterol can lead to heart disease.
+Too much low-density cholesterol can bring on diseases of the heart and vessels.

 Chronic heart failure: long-term heart failure that develops slowly over time, may gradually get worse and requires long-term therapy.